Mike Tyson tells Jim Gray that he 'wanted to kill' Evander Holyfield when he bit off his ear

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

 Tyson added: “Listen, good or bad, I’m not going to let anyone take my glory.
-So, I’m going to confront everything that I have to confront… Hey llisten, I done it.
+So, I’m going to confront everything that I have to confront… Hey listen, I done it.
 I got to handle the responsibility of it.
 That was my glory.
 And I took responsibility for it.”